mkjshen/loan-app-processor/README.md

 - **Continuous DTI vs binary** — Binary pass/fail loses gradient information (0.25 and 0.74 would score the same).
 Continuous scoring is more accurate but harder to explain to applicants than a simple cutoff.

-- **Retry vs audit trail (product vs finance conflict)** — Product wants idempotent retries (same failure = same operation); Finance wants a distinct audit record per retry.
+- **Retry vs audit trail (product vs finance conflict)** — Product wants idempotent retries; Finance wants a distinct audit record per retry.
 Resolved by using orthogonal keys: `transaction_id` for idempotency, `retry_id` for audit.
 Each retry produces a new `retry_id` in the audit log while still being deduplicated by `transaction_id` if the same webhook arrives twice.

 ---